 Other Factors Influencing Metal Roof Cost

 The cost of a metal roof is influenced by its thickness or gauge.
 Different metal roofs have different thicknesses or gauges.
 The gauge affects a metal roof’s durability.
-Bear in mind the fact that gauge numbers come in a descending order.
+Bear in mind the fact that gauge numbers come in descending order.
 This means that a gauge 26 roof is thicker than a gauge 29 roof.
 Therefore, talk to your contractor about your metal roof gauge in relation to the weather concerns of your location as well as your roofing budget.

 The fastening system of a metal roof also influences its cost.
-A metal roof whose screws or fastenings are exposed is costs less than a metal roof whose fastenings are concealed.
+A metal roof whose screws or fastenings are exposed costs less than a metal roof whose fastenings are concealed.